 What penalties (sanctions) can be imposed?

-• First sanction – The first time, your main benefit will be cut by 50 percent until you meet your obligations (“re-comply”).
-If you haven’t re-complied within four weeks after your benefit was cut, it will be cut entirely until you do re-comply.
+The first time you get sanctioned, your main benefit will be cut by half until you meet your obligations (“re-comply”).
+At this stage, usually just getting in touch with Work and Income and promising to meet your obligations will be enough to be considered re-complying.
+If you haven’t re-complied within four weeks, your main benefit will be cut entirely until you do re-comply.

-• Third sanction – If you’re sanctioned a third time (after you re-complied following a second sanction), your main benefit will be cancelled, and you’ll need to re-apply for the benefit.
-You won’t be able to re-apply until 13 weeks after the cancellation, and when you re-apply you’ll face tougher eligibility criteria than when you were originally granted the benefit.
+If you’re sanctioned a third time within 12 months, your main benefit will be cancelled.
+You’ll have to reapply for the benefit, but you’ll have to wait for 13 weeks after the cancellation, and you’ll face tougher eligibility criteria than when you were originally granted the benefit.

 Did this answer your question?